Personalized Adoptive Cellular Therapy Targeting MDS Stem Cell Neoantigens (PACTN)

 The PACTN method is based on the premise that somatic DNA mutations that cause cancer often give rise to proteins with an altered amino acid sequence.
 Peptides derived from these proteins, if expressed in the context of MHC Class I or II may be perceived as "non-self" by the immune system; that is, they may be perceived as neoantigens (aka, neoepitopes).
 Such neoantigens could therefore serve as immunogenic targets for the development of patient-specific, personalized T cell mediated immunotherapy.

-Myelodysplastic Syndromes MDS Syndrome Preleukemia PACTN
+Myelodysplastic Syndromes MDS Preleukemia Syndrome PACTN

 You can join if…